Sjamilla/awesome-recruitment/README.md

 - [Snovio](https://snov.io/)
 - [Nymeria](https://www.nymeria.io/)
 - [Connectifier - *only with LI recruiter*](https://business.linkedin.com/talent-solutions/recruiter/connectifier) 💰
+- [LinkedIn Sales email to profile tool](https://www.linkedin.com/sales/gmail/profile/viewByEmail/PUTEMAILHERE) - replace the last part of the url with any email to see if there is a LinkedIn profile connected to it

 #### :squirrel: Scraping
  - [Data Scraper - Easy Web Scraping](https://chrome.google.com/webstore/detail/nndknepjnldbdbepjfgmncbggmopgden)